puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/files.md

 A regular Linux filelisting.
 Artemis uses the [walkdir](https://crates.io/crates/walkdir) crate to recursively walk the files and directories on the system.

-Since a filelisting can be extremely large every 100k entries artemis will output the data and then continue.
+Since a filelisting can be extremely large, every 100k entries artemis will output the data and then continue.

 Other Parsers: